wslyvh/dutchblockchainweek/events/blockdam/README.md

 ---
 title: Why open blockchains matter
-description: Blockchain is inherited from bitcoin.
+description: Full day workshop with 6 different sessions you can sign up for!
+Blockchain is inherited from bitcoin.
 Many people seem to not know that.
 In one day we will empower participants with the knowledge of crypto currencies’ design principles immutability, self-sovereignty and efficiency, the associated building blocks and the reasons why blockchains in this perspective matter.
 name: Why open blockchains matter | Unknown design principles of blockchains and their consequences

 synopsis: